CSIRT-MU/Stream4Flow/README.md

 ### Use-cases
 - **Stream-Based Network Monitoring**: Thanks to the scalability of the framework, it is fitted for deployment in a wide range of networks from small company network to large-scale, high-speed networks of ISPs.
 It is compatible with common network probes for IP flow monitoring and export.
 - **Real-time Attack Detection**: The stream-based approach enables to detect attacks with only a few seconds delay.
 An instant attack detection provides time to set up a defense and lowers harms caused by an attack.
 A sample detections are provided, and you can easily create custom detection method.
 - **Host Profiling**: Apart from monitoring of the whole network, the monitoring can be focused on individual hosts.
 No host agents are needed, and the monitoring is transparent.
-You can get a long-term profile for each host connected to your network and explore it's behavior.
+You can get a long-term profile for each host connected to your network and explore its behavior.
 - **Situational Awareness**: Data from network monitoring, attack detection, and host profiling can be gathered together to provide complex situational awareness over your network.
 The advanced analysis of the collected data can reveal information important both from security and business perspective.

 ## Getting started
-We have it all preparied for you.
+We have it all prepared for you.
 Everything is preconfigured.
 You have to only choose the deployment variant.

 ### Deployment

 #### Default machine configuration
-- **Producer** - machine for receiving data from network and probes, and providing data for Spark Cluster via Apache Kafka.
+- **Producer** - a machine for receiving data from network and probes, and providing data for Spark Cluster via Apache Kafka.
     - producer default IP address - 192.168.0.2
-- **Consumer** - machine receives results from Spark Cluster, stores the results, and runs web server with framework frontend.
+- **Consumer** - a machine receives results from Spark Cluster, stores the results, and runs the web server with framework frontend.
     - consumer default IP address - 192.168.0.3
-- **Spark Cluster**- cluster of machines for data stream processing. **Spark Master** machine manages the Spark Cluster and provides control interface for the cluster. **Spark Slaves** serves mainly for data processing.
-The nubmer of Spark Slaves can be changed in configuration files.
+- **Spark Cluster**- cluster of machines for data stream processing. **Spark Master** machine manages the Spark Cluster and provides a control interface for the cluster. **Spark Slaves** serves mainly for data processing.
+The number of Spark Slaves can be changed in configuration files.
     - Spark Master default IP address - 192.168.0.100
     - Spark Slave default IP address - 192.168.0.101